 The TOE is finalized at the end of phase 2 according to the MRTD EAC PP [8].
-Delivery is performed from the ID Card manufacturer to the personalisation facility by as a secured transport to a specific person of contact at the personalisation site.
+Delivery is performed from the initialization or pre-personalisation facility to the personalisation facility as a secured transport to a specific person of contact at the personalization site.
 Furthermore, the personalizer receives information about the personalisation commands and process requirements.
-To ensure that the personalizer receives this evaluated version, the procedures to start the personalisation process as described in the Administrator's Guide [16] have to be followed.
+To ensure that the personalizer receives this evaluated version,

-For details on the chip and the IC Dedicated Software see Certification Report BSI-DSZ-CC-0482-2008 [14].
+8 For details on the MRTD chip and the IC Dedicated Software see Certification Report BSI-DSZ-CC-0410-2007 [14]. the procedures to start the personalisation process as described in the Administrator Guide [16] have to be followed.